 Public services cannot respond to these challenges alone.
-Community based approaches can reduce the demand on clinical services such as the NHS by supporting people to live well, manage their own health and wellbeing, and participate more fully in their own communities – communities which are strengthened as a result.
+Community based approaches, such as The Reader’s Shared Reading groups, can reduce the demand on clinical services such as the NHS by supporting people to live well, manage their own health and well-being, and participate more fully in their own communities – communities which are strengthened as a result.

 For over a decade, The Reader has been changing lives across the UK and beyond by bringing people together through great literature.
 Since 2002 we have pioneered the use of Shared Reading, a simple, non-medical yet powerful intervention which is proven to improve well-being, reduce isolation and strengthen communities.

 A simple idea with a powerful impact

 By bringing people together in small groups to read aloud a book, short story or poem, our Shared Reading groups create a safe, welcoming space where individual thought and feeling is recognised and valued.
 Group members can choose to read aloud, share personal reflections or simply to listen – in this way, individuals form real connections with the literature and with each other.

 Many people who come to Shared Reading are experiencing a transition in life – bereavement, retirement, a change in personal health or within their social networks, entering a care setting or having a loved one do so.
 Shared Reading provides a safe, welcoming space where people can come together to enjoy a great story.
 The group provides an opportunity to feel stimulated or inspired by great literature, to talk about ‘real’ things and share personal feeling – it can provide something which has been lacking.

 Shared Reading can chip away at that feeling of ‘stuckness’, it can empower individuals to make a change, some group members have told us that it has saved their lives.

 We believe that Shared Reading can improve the lives of everyone – prisoners, children in care, people recovering from substance misuse or living with dementia, chronic pain or mental health issues.